tcpiplab/Udacity-github-reflections/udacity-github-notes.md

 ### `git reset`
 If you accidentally add a file to the staging area, you can remove it using git reset.
-For example, if you accidentally add lesson_2_reflections.txt, but don’t want it to be committed yet, run git reset lesson_2_reflections.txt and the file will be removed from the staging area, but it will still be in your working directory.
+For example, if you accidentally add `lesson_2_reflections.txt`, but don’t want it to be committed yet, run `git reset lesson_2_reflections.txt` and the file will be removed from the staging area, but it will still be in your working directory.